Event History & Date Range Filtering

 - Distinguish between

-AnyAsync(existence check) andFirstOrDefaultAsync(entity retrieval) - Return
+AnyAsync(existence check) andFirstOrDefaultAsync(entity retrieval) - Translate service exceptions (

 ParcelIdandTimestamp